-Leica Digilux 3 versus Sony A900
+Leica Digilux 3 vs Sony A900

 The Leica Digilux 3 and the Sony Alpha A900 are two digital cameras that were officially introduced, respectively, in September 2006 and September 2008.
 Both are DSLR (Digital Single Lens Reflex) cameras that are based on a Four Thirds (Digilux 3) and a full frame (A900) sensor.
-The Leica has a resolution of 7.4 megapixel, whereas the Sony provides 24.4 MP.
+The Leica has a resolution of 7.4 megapixels, whereas the Sony provides 24.4 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A900 is considerably larger (44 percent) than the Leica Digilux 3.
 Moreover, the A900 is substantially heavier (48 percent) than the Digilux 3.
 It is noteworthy in this context that the A900 is splash and dust-proof, while the Digilux 3 does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 Hence, you might want to study and compare the specifications of available lenses in order to get the full picture of the size and weight of the two camera systems.

 The following table provides a synthesis of the main physical specifications of the two cameras and other similar ones.
 If you would like to visualize and compare a different camera combination, just use the right or left arrows in the table to switch to the respective camera.
 Alternatively, you can also navigate to the CAM-parator app and make your selection from the full list of cameras there.